 Similarly, people living in the South of Thailand speak Malay because of the Malaysian border influence.

-People of Thailand also speak some local and minority languages because of linguistic diversity in the country.
+People of Thailand also speak some local and minority languages because of the linguistic diversity in the country.
 Thailand is a popular tourist spot.

 Therefore, knowing the languages of Thailand is mandatory.
 You may come across.
 Chinese, English, and Russian speakers but they are present at tourist spots only.